 Tooth Pain

-Tooth pain is the most common dental emergency.
-It comes in many forms, including sharp, throbbing, sudden, gradual, and aching.
+A toothache or tooth pain is the most common dental emergency.
+Tooth pain comes in many forms, including sharp, throbbing, sudden, gradual, and aching.
 No matter which version is hitting you, it deserves immediate attention.
 Pain is a flashing indicator that something is wrong.
 One of the reasons it should be seen immediately is that it can have many different causes.

 Tooth decay is one of the most common causes of tooth pain.
 The bacteria burrow far enough into your tooth that they’re affecting dental nerves, causing pain.
-When an infection gets deep into the bone around the tooth, it can cause an abscess — a pocket of infection filled with pus that gets very painful.
+When an infection gets deep into the bone around the tooth, it can cause an abscess.
+A tooth abscess is a pocket of infection filled with pus.
 Trauma or injury to a tooth can cause pain as well.

 Knocked-Out Tooth

-If you cannot regain your natural tooth, we offer multiple options to replace missing teeth.
-These include dental implants, considered the gold tooth replacement standard.
+If you cannot regain your natural teeth, we offer multiple options to replace missing teeth.
+These include dental implants, considered the gold standard for tooth replacement.

 Broken Tooth

 We have various solutions for a broken tooth.
 One of the most popular is dental bonding.
-The bonding material is malleable, so we can craft it to perfectly match the portion of the tooth that broke off.
-This protects those dental nerves again and ensures no more sharp edges.
+The bonding material is malleable, so we can craft it to match the tooth portion that broke off perfectly.
+This protects the dental nerves again and ensures no more sharp edges.

 Broken Dental Restoration